MikeTheHammer/wmul_rivendell/README.rst

     ``pip3 install --upgrade pip``

-#.
-Change into the virtual environment directory.

-    ``cd wmul_rivendell_venv``

-#.
-Clone this repo.
-The options -b, --single-branch, and --depth will cause git to download only the code needed for the install and not the entire repo.

-    ``git clone -b 'v0.10.5' --single-branch --depth 1 https://github.com/MikeTheHammer/wmul_rivendell.git``

-#.
-Change into the git repo directory.

-    ``cd wmul_rivendell``

-#. pip install using the requirements.txt file in this directory.
-You have to run pip while in the repo directory so that requirements.txt correctly points to the code in this directory.
+#. pip install this package.

-    ``pip3 install -r requirements.txt``
+    ``pip3 install wmul_rivendell``

 Installation - Windows
 ======================
-While "Load Current Log Line" and "Rivendell Audio Importer" are only usable on the same machine as the Rivendell install, "Filter Cart Report For Music Scheduler" can be run on a Windows machine as well.
+While ``Load Current Log Line`` and ``Rivendell Audio Importer`` are only usable on the same machine as the Rivendell install, ``Filter Cart Report For Music Scheduler`` can be run on a Windows machine as well.
 (Presumably the same machine as the music scheduler software.)

 #.
 Download and install a recent version of Python 3 from https://www.python.org/downloads/ .
-This software has only been tested with 3.6 and 3.10, but should work with any intermediate version.
+This software has been tested with Python 3.6-3.11.

     #.
-Check "Install Launcher for all users (recommended)" and "Add Python 3.10 to PATH".
+Check "Install Launcher for all users (recommended)" and "Add Python 3.11 to PATH".
 (Or whichever Python version you are installing.)
     #.
 Click "Customize Installation".
     #.
 Make certain that "pip" is checked.
     #.
 Click "Next".